frenck/awesome-home-assistant/README.md

 * [DrZzs](https://www.youtube.com/channel/UC7G4tLa4Kt6A9e3hJ-HO8ng) - Great how-to videos and also streams live.
 * [The Hookhup](https://www.youtube.com/channel/UC2gyzKcHbYfqoXA5xbyGXtQ) - Tutorials and more, also has videos on home automation in general.

+### Podcasts

+_Get inspired, while commuting, doing your morning routine, or at the gym!_

+* [Home Assistant Podcast](https://hasspodcast.io) - Biweekly Podcast with the latest news and interesting guests.

 ## Uncategorized